 In addition to harming our planet, your old air conditioner will continue to lose efficiency and you’ll likely end up paying more for AC repair services that require R22 refrigerant than a down payment on your new heating & cooling system.

 What is R22 and Why is It Being Banned?

 R22 (also known as Freon) used to be the industry standard refrigerant for air conditioners around the world.
-However, over the past few years it’s being phased out worldwide due to its harmful effects on the ozone layer.
+However, over the past few years, it has been phasing out worldwide due to its harmful effects on the ozone layer.

 How Do I Know if My AC Has R22?

 First, don’t feel bad if you don’t know – homeowners aren’t expected to know what type of refrigerant their AC uses.
 So, to find out if your old air conditioner uses R22

 · Check the nameplate on the outdoor condenser unit.

 · Take a look at the owner’s manual (if you still have it.)